thestippe/thestippe.github.io/_drafts/statistics/2024-01-20-bayesian_workflow.md

 so a very important step in the Bayesian workflow is to perform the prior predictive check.

-This is a very easy task and it won't be time consuming, but it allow you to check if the hyperparameters in our model are able to include our data.
+This is a very easy task, and it won't be time-consuming, but it allows you to check if the hyperparameters in our model are able to include our data.

 In other words, if the model predicts the outcome variable $Y$ in the range $[-10, 10]$